 making my steps secure.Psalm 40:1-2

-Burning loin pain and the feeling of rescue from the pit; these are and will always be the paradoxical experiences of those who follow Christ through suffering.
+Burning loin pain and feeling like one needs rescue from a deep pit; these are and will always be the paradoxical experiences of those who follow Christ through suffering.
 Loss, then gain, lostness, then rescue.
 Where the difficulty usually comes in for the majority of us is the time in between the two.
 It is the time of “patient waiting” that often overwhelms us.
 It is the “how long, oh Lord” that crushes us.

-However, while the world sees such prayers as a sort of last resort, a desperate act one generates when all natural means are exhausted and human hope lost, for the Christ-sufferer prayer is not that; not that at all.
+However, while the world sees such prayers as a sort of last resort, a desperate act one generates when all natural means are exhausted and human hope lost, for the Christ-sufferer prayer is not that– not that at all.
 Fervent prayer is not a last-ditch attempt to get some new deal from God.
-It is quite different than that, even if we naturally pray as such (i.e. it is natural to pray that our circumstances would change for the better.
+It is quite different than that, even if we naturally pray as such, i.e. it is natural to pray that our circumstances would change for the better.
 Christ prays the same in the Garden of Gesthemane.

-Instead, fervent prayer in the midst of great loss, especially persistent fervent prayer over a long, sustained period of loss, just is the ultimate, concrete expression of authentic Christian faith.
+Instead, for us, fervent prayer in the midst of great loss, especially persistent fervent prayer over a long, sustained period of loss, just is the ultimate, concrete expression of authentic Christian faith.
 It is where Christ-likeness takes shape.
-It is where the character of Christ is placed upon the co-sufferer with Christ.
-It is the primary locale for where the very structure of the soul, the soul’s ontology, is transformed into something that will be glorious when revealed in its fulness.
+It is where the character of Christ is placed upon the co-sufferer.
+It is the primary locale, the physical and psychical location, where the very structure of the soul, its ontology, is transformed into something that will be glorious when revealed in all its fullness.
 It is here, in painful and honest prayer that your soul becomes something other than what it once was.
-Here is the chance at a more authentic sainthood, the opportunity for a holiness not of this world.
+Here is the chance at a more authentic sainthood, here the opportunity for a holiness not of this world.
 Suffer in this place, and you will know Him.
-Run away, and you will miss Him.
+Run, and you will miss Him.

 Charity and Suffering